elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 6. Runtime Analysis <a name="6">

 ### 6.1.
 Big O <a name="6.1">
-To evaluate the runtime in Big O terms a small overview of the functions and their complexity is defined in the following table.
+To evaluate the runtime in Big O terms a small overview of the functions, their complexity is defined in the following table.
 Most of the structures implemented shown linear time, which means that every single element from the input is visited exactly once, *O(n)* times.
 As the size of the input, N, grows our algorithm's run time scales exactly with the size of the input.
-N hereby indicate the number of lines/reads and m the length of the read.
+N hereby indicates the number of lines/reads and m the length of the read.

 | Function            | Big O analysis  |
 | ------------------- |     :---:    |